List of One Piece characters: Tony Tony Chopper

-Chopper's voice actress is Ikue Ōtani.
-Kazue Ikura voiced Tony Tony Chopper for episodes 254–263.
-Brina Palencia voices Chopper in the English Funimation dub.

-When creating Chopper, Oda wanted a mascot who is both cute and very weak.
+When creating Chopper, Oda wanted a mascot who is both cute and feeble.
 An IGN review of the manga praised Chopper's character as one of the best in the series and said that he was able to be both touching and funny.
-With Chopper's back story, Oda wanted to illustrate that one need not be blood-related to be considered family.
+With Chopper's backstory, Oda wanted to illustrate that one need not be blood-related to be considered family.